 Junior Maths Enrichment Club (Mrs Abu Hayyeh and Mrs Girdlestone)

 This Club meets at various times through the year and is often a way for a student to get involved in various national and local competitions and events.
 In recent years, for example, the Club has participated in various challenges set by universities here and in America, and in the UK Team Challenge.

-Maths Clinic takes place on Tuesday and Thursday lunchtimes from 12.30-13.20 in M6.
 Under staff supervision, sixth formers offer individual or small group help to pupils in Years 7-11.
-Pupils usually drop-in but may choose to arrange appointments via Mrs Blakeman.
+Pupils usually drop-in but may choose to arrange appointments.
 By making an appointment it is possible to arrange for a pupil to work over several sessions with the same sixth former.

-The PE department run sports clubs throughout the year.
+The PE Department run sports clubs throughout the year.
 In the spring and winter terms the boys can enjoy football, rugby, basketball and badminton clubs.
 In the summer terms there are tennis, cricket and athletics clubs.
 In the sixth form, students have the benefit of the St Johns Leisure centre swimming pool.
 The clubs are open to all regardless of ability.
-Pease see our weekly fixtures and practices list.
+Pease see our weekly fixtures and practices list on the website.

 Cross Country (Dr Newbold)